The worst part about a colonoscopy isn’t the procedure itself. After all, you’re asleep the whole time.

 Conclusion

 The process of cleaning out your colon is painful, gross, and drawn out.
-However, you need to make sure your colon is completely cleaned out so that the doctors can see what is going on inside.
+However, you need to ensure your colon is completely cleaned out so the doctors can see what is happening inside.

-Knowing how to avoid vomiting during colonoscopy prep can make the whole process much easier to handle.
+Knowing how to drink colonoscopy prep without throwing up can make the whole process easier.
 Without any extra nausea and puking, you’ll feel much better and more in control.

 So if you have a colonoscopy scheduled, stock up on the Gatorade and strap in for a long night─ you’ve got this.